Azure/azure-sdk-for-js/sdk/ai/ai-projects/README.md

 );

-// Create agent with the Azure AI search tool const agent = await client.agents.createAgent( "gpt-4-0125-preview",
+// Create agent with the Azure AI search tool const agent = await client.agents.createAgent("gpt-4-0125-preview", {
-  {
   name: "my-agent",
   instructions: "You are a helpful agent",
   tools: [azureAISearchTool.definition],
-    tool_resources: azureAISearchTool.resources,
+  toolResources: azureAISearchTool.resources,
-  },
-  {
-    headers: { "x-ms-enable-preview": "true" },
-  },
-);
+});
 console.log(`Created agent, agent ID : ${agent.id}`);
 ```

 #### Create Agent with Function Call

 You can enhance your Agents by defining callback functions as function tools.
-These can be provided to `createAgent` via the combination of `tools` and `tool_resources`.
+These can be provided to `createAgent` via the combination of `tools` and `toolResources`.
 Only the function definitions and descriptions are provided to `createAgent`, without the implementations.
 The `Run` or `event handler of stream` will raise a `requires_action` status based on the function definitions.
 Your code must handle this status and call the appropriate functions.

 Here is an example: